 Each October, the Federal Housing Finance Agency, or FHFA, reviews the national median home price and compares it to October of the previous year.
-From October 2019 to October 2020, home values increased by approximately 7.2%.
-This is the percentage increase that determines the new 2021 conforming loan limits.
+From October 2021 to October 2022, home values went up and this increase is what determines the new 2023 conforming loan limits.

-The new values are announced in late November.
-For 2020, the new conforming loan limits will be $548,250, up from $510,400 in 2020.
+This year new conforming loan limits will be $726,200, up from $647,200 last year.
 This is for a single-family residence.
-Loan limits increase a duplex, triplex and fourplex, are listed in the chart below.
+Loan limits have also increased for duplex, triplex, and fourplex multi-unit properties.
 If home values stay the same year-over-year or even fall, the loan limits remain the same for the following year.

 In certain areas of the country where the median home values are much higher than in other parts of the United States, “high balance” conforming loan limits apply.
-High balance loans are still part of the conforming landscape and can be sold in the secondary markets.
+High-balance loans are still part of the conforming landscape and can be sold on the secondary markets.
 As long as the high balance loan is approved using Fannie or Freddie guidelines, the loan is eligible for sale.

-High balance loans will have slightly higher interest rates compared to standard conforming loans but still a bit lower than what jumbo loans will offer.
-High balance loan limits vary by geography but can be as high as $822,375 for a single-family residence.
+High-balance loans will have slightly higher interest rates compared to standard conforming loans but still a bit lower than what jumbo loans will offer.
+High balance loan limits vary by geography but can be as high as $1,089,300 for a single-family residence.
 Duplex, triplex and fourplex limits will be even higher.

 In the instance of a multi-unit property, the borrower must occupy one of the units as a primary residence.
 VA loan limits with zero down follow the conforming limits and we can expect the VA maximum loan to match the conforming limit.
-USDA does not have an explicit loan limit but instead base a loan amount on the location of the home and household income of all occupying the property over the age of 18.
+USDA does not have an explicit loan limit but instead bases the loan amount on the location of the home and household income of all occupying the property over the age of 18.
 USDA loans can only be used in areas deemed as “rural.”
-These new limits will take effect as of January 1, 2021.
+These new limits will take effect as of January 1, 2023.